Starting Guide to Composting

 Do you want to compost grass cuttings (spring, summer, autumn)

 Do you want to compost food waste – produced all year-round – ie compost through winter

 How much of each type of waste do you have?
-In my experience, very few garden composters or food waste recyclers accurately know how many litres (or Kgs) of waste they produce.
+In my experience, very few garden composters or food waste recyclers accurately know how many pounds of waste they produce.
 Very few want to record and measure it either.
 Choosing the right compost bin size is also further complicated as compost bins can (given the right conditions ‘hot compost’).
 Hot compost 32 times faster than a competitor bin that only facilitates ‘cold composting.
 So 5 gallons of waste a week in one bin would rapidly break down within a week, but in another bin build up over time and need a 100 gallon bin.